Boston, MA HVAC Schools – Certification & Training

 HVAC and HVAC/R technicians traditionally began their careers as helpers and learned the trade through on-the-job training.
 It is still possible to do so, but most workers now attend classes or participate in an apprenticeship program.
 Formal training and apprenticeships can open up more employment opportunities.

 Apprenticeships typically include at least 2,000 hours of on-the-job training and 144 hours of classroom work annually for three to five years.
 The Massachusetts Division of Apprentice Standards (DAS) is the regulatory body for apprenticeship programs within the state, and a field representative is assigned to Boston.
-An air conditioning mechanic apprenticeship program requires 2,000 hours of on-the-job training and 150 hours of formal technical instruction annually.
-The cost is not disclosed on the website.
+An air conditioning mechanic apprenticeship program typically requires 2,000 hours of on-the-job training and 150 hours of formal technical instruction annually.

 Workers seeking HVAC and HVAC/R apprenticeship programs can find several available through national industry associations such as: